 (4) Failing grade in course.

-(5) Written Reprimand: written warning placed in student’s file within Academic Affairs Office for having engaged in misconduct.
+(5) Written Reprimand: written warning placed in student’s file within the Office of the Vice President for Learning for having engaged in misconduct.

 (6) Other as determined by faculty or department policy.

 The outcome will be documented on the violation form.
 The student will be sent a copy of the form and the Academic Integrity Code.
-A copy of the form will also be sent to the Dean of Academic Affairs.
+A copy of the form will also be sent to the Vice President for Academic Affairs.

 - The student will have two weeks from the date of being notified of the violation to decide whether to appeal the alleged violation(s) or waive the right to an appeal and accept the sanction(s) imposed.
-The student will notify the faculty and Dean of Academic Affairs of her/his decision to appeal in writing.
+The student will notify the faculty and the Vice President for Academic Affairs of her/his decision to appeal in writing.

-- If the student chooses to appeal, the Dean of Academic Affairs will make a determination as to the merit of the appeal and will convene the Academic Integrity Committee if necessary.
+- If the student chooses to appeal, the Vice President for Learning will make a determination as to the merit of the appeal and will convene the Academic Integrity Committee if necessary.
 Written notification of the time, place and date of the hearing will be sent to all concerned parties.
-This committee will be composed of two (2) students, two (2) faculty members, and the Dean of Academic Affairs, who will act as a tie-breaking member.
-A designated faculty/staff member will assume the role of Dean of Academic Affairs if there exists a specific conflict of interest for the Dean of Academic Affairs in a pending case.
+This committee will be composed of two (2) students, two (2) faculty members, and the Vice President for Learning, who will act as a tie-breaking member.
+A designated faculty/staff member will assume the role of Vice President for Learning if there exists a specific conflict of interest for the Vice President for Academic Affairs in a pending case.

 - At the meeting of the Academic Integrity Appeal, the student and the faculty/staff member have the right to produce witnesses on his/her behalf, to question all witnesses, and to bring counsel of his/her own choosing.
 Counsel will be allowed to advise the student or students charged, but not speak at the hearing.
-Any other Brookdale students, faculty, and staff may attend only through invitation by the Dean of Academic Affairs.
+Any other Brookdale students, faculty, and staff may attend only through invitation by the Vice President for Academic Affairs.

 Within two weeks after the hearing, the student and faculty will be informed in writing of the Committee’s determination of academic code violation.
 If the committee finds that a violation of the Academic Integrity Code did occur, the outcome determined by the faculty will be upheld.
 If the Committee finds in favor of the appeal, no sanctions will be imposed.

-All records of violations of the Academic Integrity Code will be maintained by the Office of the Dean of Academic Affairs and will be destroyed upon the student’s graduation or three years from the date of the Committee’s recommendation whichever comes first.
+All records of violations of the Academic Integrity Code will be maintained by the Vice President for Academic Affairs and will be destroyed upon the student’s graduation or three years from the date of the Committee’s recommendation whichever comes first.

-- When more than one documented violation has occurred by the same student, the Dean of Academic Affairs will convene the Academic Integrity Committee.
+- When more than one documented violation has occurred by the same student, the Vice President for Learning will convene the Academic Integrity Committee.
 The student will be notified of the charges, the date of the meeting and will receive a copy of the Academic Integrity Code.

-- The Dean of Academic Affairs has the responsibility to present all charges against the student.
+- The Vice President for Learning has the responsibility to present all charges against the student.
 The student will have the same rights to present their case as in Process and Discipline Procedures, step 4.

-- Upon the conclusion of this hearing and after deliberation, the Academic Integrity Committee will make a recommendation to the Dean of Academic Affairs based on the preponderance of evidence presented in the hearing verbally or in writing.
+- Upon the conclusion of this hearing and after deliberation, the Academic Integrity Committee will make a recommendation to the Vice President for Academic Affairs based on the preponderance of evidence presented in the hearing verbally or in writing.